-http://sun.ac.za/consent (Department of Conservation Ecology and Entomology)
+• www.sun.ac.za/english/faculty/agri/departments1/conservation-ecology (Department of Conservation Ecology and Entomology)

 This bachelor's programme leads to the qualification BSc in Conservation Ecology.
 The programme is a collection of modules that will produce a general outcome, allowing you to choose from a broad range of careers in conservation ecology.
 Some of the most popular careers in this field of study are: